PietroCiaccio/ExchangeMigration/USAGE.md

 This cmdlet will package up all the log files into a single zip with a naming convension based on the timestamp, e.g. 201905022011915.zip

-**Clear-EMLogs**
+**Clear-EMData**

-This cmdlet will delete all logs and log archives from the logs directory.
+This cmdlet will delete all logs, log archives, and data from the logs directory.

 Logging terminology -